Jamstack Won't Replace WordPress

 Of course, not all CDN’s are pull-oriented.

-What is a Content Delivery Network Worker?
+What is a CDN Worker?

-Need clarification on how a CDN Worker works?
-Here’s a simplified explanation.
-A web developer pushes a file containing code to a CDN.
-The CDN creates copies of the file on each server it owns (all over the world).
-When a website user requests a web page, a Worker is scheduled to handle the request (by executing the code in the file that the developer sent).
+- When a website user requests a web page, a Worker is scheduled to handle the request by executing the code in the file that the developer sent.

+Serving a web page is a use case of Workers, but it is not their only purpose.
 For more information on an implementation of a CDN Worker, read “How Workers Work (Cloudflare)”.

 What is Server Architecture?